cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-installation.rst

     If somehow a mailbox exists on two (or more) backend servers, each time one of them synchronizes its database that backend server will become authoritative.
-Though this should not happen during normal operation of the murder (because of the consistancy guarantees of the MUPDATE protocol, and the fact that mailbox operations are denied if the mupdate master is down), it is possible when first creating the mupdate database or when bringing a new backend server
+Though this should not happen during normal operation of the murder (because of the consistency guarantees of the MUPDATE protocol, and the fact that mailbox operations are denied if the mupdate master is down), it is possible when first creating the mupdate database or when bringing a new backend server